Examiner-in-Charge – Medical Loss Ratio (MLR) Examinations

 - Provide input on performance for those examiners supervised.

-- Manage the analysis of premium and claims data through the use of Audit Command Language (ACL) in order to select samples, extract information and create reports, as applicable.
+- Manage the analysis of premium and claims data through the use of ACL in order to select samples, extract information and create reports, as applicable.

 - Obtain continuing education, as required, for all credentials and designations.

 - Ability to adapt to a fast-paced environment.

 - CFE or CPA designation; Prior audit/examination management experience preferred.

 - 3+ years’ experience as an accountant, auditor, examiner or analyst with a state insurance department, public accounting firm, insurance company, or state/Federal agency